rb16b/Accelerate-Dev/README.md

 After the script is done :

-Check the vpa object:
+Check the VPA object:
 $oc describe vpa rest-fights-vpa

-Look for the recomdenation values captured by the vpa for CPU and Memory as shown in the below image
+Look for the recommendation values captured by the VPA for CPU and Memory as shown in the image below

 ![](images/vpa-image.png)